eshitaarora/capstone/README.md

 ---

-# Air Quality Prediction using Ensemble Models
+# Air Quality Concentration Prediction using Ensemble Models

 This repository contains a Streamlit application designed to predict air quality using ensemble machine learning models, including CNN, GRU, and LSTM.
 The application allows users to upload a dataset, select a target pollutant, and view the results of the prediction alongside actual values.